AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 The above data forms the foundation of the Commerce customer context, which helps you know what products your customers are viewing and ultimately purchasing.
 You can then target their interests and personalize their experience.

-In the next section, you learn which features in Commerce can use this data to personalize the shopping experience.
+In the next section, you learn about Commerce features that can use this data to personalize the shopping experience.

 ## Commerce features that use customer context data to personalize the shopping experience

 Sitting on top of the customer context data in Commerce is the experience layer.
-This layer is composed of the features in Commerce that can act on that data and is divided into four main pillars:
+This layer is composed of the Commerce features that can act on the context data and is divided into four main pillars:

 - Product discovery
 - Site content
 - Offers and campaigns
 - Measurement

-The following sections go into each of these pillars in more detail and provide the available Commerce features you can use to turn that data into actionable insights.
+The following sections describe each of the pillars in the experience layer in more detail and provides the list of  available Commerce features you can use to turn the context data into actionable insights.

 ### Product discovery